 This DIY flocked Christmas tree has all of my favorite farmhouse decor with cotton stems, lamb’s ear, galvanized snowflakes, large simple ornaments and wooden beads.
 I’ve been planning it since last Christmas and I’m so happy with how it turned out!

-I really like to keep the same Christmas ornaments on my main tree and just change out the ribbon or add a few new ones each year, but this time I went in a completely different direction.
+Every Christmas season, I really like to keep the same Christmas ornaments on my main tree and just change out the ribbon or add a few new ones each year.
+But this time I went in a completely different direction.

 I’ll probably go back to my normal routine next year, but decided to change it up with a fun new look this year!

-Once I was ready to decorate the tree, I started with my burlap ribbon with bells on it.
-It’s from Hobby Lobby and I’m pretty sure they still carry it every year.
+Once I was ready to decorate the tree, I started with my burlap jingle bells ribbon.
 I like to have it look like it’s cascading down the tree and kind of jump around.
 So I cut it into smaller pieces and tuck it into the tree and weave it around.

 Then I took my natural wooden bead garland and draped it across the front of the tree.
 I just had enough to cover the front, so it’s actually not on the back of the tree, which is fine!